k21971/EvilHack/doc/evilhack-changelog.md

 - Forcefighting a door or any type of tree while burning hands spell is active can burn them down
 - Fix: using burning hands to burn down a tree or a door uses a charge
+- Burning hands/shocking grasp spell status can be viewed in inventory